Saint Ronan's Well: Chapter summary

 Ch.
 9 (35) Debate: Mowbray ascertains Clara's guilt in a violent interview, and she agrees to marry Etherington.

 Ch.
 10 (36) A relative: Touchwood tells Mowbray that he (Touchwood) is the disinherited Scrogie of Ch.
 18 and informs him of Tyrrel's legitimacy, and of Clara's marriage to the intrusive Etherington, Solmes being his informant.
 Mowbray agrees to be guided by him.

 Ch.
 11 (37) The wanderer: Clara is found to be missing from Shaws-Castle, and her brother goes in search of her.

 Ch.
 12 (38) The catastrophe: Touchwood has arranged for the dying Hannah to be brought to the manse by Solmes, where she confesses to Cargill her role in Clara's ruin and the secret marriage ceremony when Etherington had impersonated Tyrrel.
 Clara briefly appears and pardons her before proceeding to Tyrrel's room at the Cleikum Inn where she expires.
 Touchwood arrives to announce that Mowbray has killed Etherington in a duel.

 Ch.
 13 (39) Conclusion: The duel is described and the characters disposed of.
 Mowbray has the Well demolished.

 Reception

 Two-thirds of the reviewers judged Saint Ronan's Well adversely, and only two or three were really enthusiastic.
 Scott's move to his own time was generally considered a mistake, resulting in a set of heavy caricatures of vulgar, commonplace characters.
 There was also distress at the needlessly tragic ending (at least in part the result of Scott's elimination of Clara's fall from virtue).
 The story was often found hackneyed, improbable, and ill-conducted.
 Several reviewers were disappointed when the title's suggestion of a medieval romance evaporated.
 But even the most severe critics mostly found at least traces of the author's characteristic virtues.
-Meg Dods and Touchstone attracted general praise, and in a number of reviews the major scene between Mowbray and his sister was singled out for commendation.
+Meg Dods and Touchwood attracted general praise, and in a number of reviews the major scene between Mowbray and his sister was singled out for commendation.